Skip to Content

 It is one of the largest resorts in Ontario and features 42 runs, 16 chairlifts and 3 freestyle terrains.
 Blue Mountain sells more than 750,000 lift tickets annually, making it the third-busiest ski resort in Canada.

-Grey County’s neighbouring Simcoe County, which sits on a snow belt, also has plenty of ski options.
-Snow Valley Ski Resort and Horseshoe Valley are all located near the city of Barrie.
-If you’ve attended an Elementry School or High School in the Toronto area, then Horseshoe Valley and Mount St. Louis Moonstone was a regular trek when winter came around.
+If you’ve attended an Elementary School or High School in the Toronto area, then Horseshoe Resort and Mount St. Louis Moonstone were regular destinations when winter came around.

 West of Toronto: Glen Eden & Conservation Halton